Noel-F/Android/README.md

-## Project 3
+## School Project 1
-Day 3 project.
 Notification component that demonstrates recent news from the New York Times API every minute.
-When clicking on the notification, it has the option to save article to a list or click to open up the article in the web browser.
+When clicking on the notification, it has the option to save the article to a list or click to open the article in the browser.

 ### Built With
 * [NY Times API](https://developer.nytimes.com/)